brunotnasc/space-invaders/README.md

 ### Guided Missile

 A secondary — more fun — weapon.
 A fire-and-forget missile that allows the player to hunt down enemies while safe under a shelter.
-The missiles are slower than the regular player's laser cannon but can take down enemies anywhere on the screen.
+The missiles are slower than the regular player's laser cannon, but can take down enemies anywhere on the screen.

 The player has a limited supply of missiles.
-That supply is periodically replenished once a certain number of regular shots is fired.
+Firing a certain number of regular shots replenishes the missiles.
 Just be careful not to fire too many missiles at once.
 They can collide and destroy each other.

 ### Pulse Shield